gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    In the rest of the document, unless the version of DTLS is specifically called out, the text applies to both versions of DTLS.

-   DTLS/SCTP requires the maximum DTLS record size to be known and not being changed during the lifetime of the Association.
+   DTLS/SCTP requires the maximum DTLS record size to be known, and not being changed during the lifetime of the Association.
-   It is mandated that DTLS supports the maximum record size of 2<sup>14</sup> bytes.
-   DTLS/SCTP MAY exploit maximum DTLS record size less than  2<sup>14</sup> bytes due to implementation choice, in such case maximum record size MUST be negotiated according to {{RFC8449}}, the negotiated value MUST be known to DTLS/SCTP and SHALL NOT be changed during the Association lifetime.

 ## Terminology